 sun';s rays falling from the sky.
 UV rays reflect off concrete ceilings, glass buildings, cars, and other objects.

 Japanese women drink green tea regularly and try to take in a lot of vitamin C. Green tea polyphenols (called EGCG catechins) protect the skin from UV damage and photoaging.
 Vitamin C prevents and treats damage caused by the sun's harmful rays.Tomatoes are an excellent source of vitamin C. It also contains an antioxidant called lycopene, which further protects the skin from the

 Matcha is your skin best Friend

-Japanese women drink at least one or two cups of green tea a day.
+Japanese beauty secrets, drink at least one or two cups of green tea a day.
 You can also pour it over flavored rice to easily make a traditional dish called ochazuke (recipe here), use matcha to make a super green smoothie, or sip an umami-rich latte.
 Or blend it to reduce your salt intake.
 Matcha no Hydrangea, a traditional side dish of green tea and sea salt.
 There are many varieties of green tea, but they have one thing in common.

 Green tea is made by steaming or roasting fresh tea leaves.
 B. Schwarzer is produced by fermentation.
 For this reason, green tea contains many of the beneficial antioxidants found in tea leaves.
 Sencha is the most popular green tea in Japan.
-Convenience stores and vending machines sell
+Convenience stores and vending machines sell.

 various types of green tea, from hot to cold, including sencha.
 Green tea has many benefits, including slowing the aging process of the skin, enhancing protection against sun damage, boosting immunity, and improving cardiovascular health.
 Visit our website for a comprehensive information page.
 Japanese herbal teas have many benefits, from improving complexion to removing toxins andalleviating irregular periods.
 Mugwort tea is a Japanese miracle herb for women health and beauty.